-Presentation of "Effects of Beauty (Esthetic) Treatment for Pregnant Women in Hospitals" At the Joint Conference of 5 Societies from the Psychosomatic Medicine Field in Japan
+Presentation of "Effects of Beauty (Esthetic) Treatment for Pregnant Women in Hospitals" at the Joint Conference of 5 Societies from the Psychosomatic Medicine Field in Japan

 On June 6-7, 2009, the 1st Joint Conference of 5 Societies from the Psychosomatic Medicine Field in Japan took place at the Tokyo International Forum.
-The conference was held for the first time in Japan as a jointconference of five academic societies, including the Japanese Society of PsychosomaticMedicine, Japanese Society of Psychosomatic Obstetrics and Gynecology, Japanese Society of Psychosomatic Pediatrics, Japanese Society of Psychosomatic Dentistry and Japanese Society of Psychosomatic Internal Medicine, with the aim of further spreading psychosomatic medicine in Japan through active interaction among the respective five academic societies.
+The conference was held for the first time in Japan as a joint conference of five academic societies, including the Japanese Society of Psychosomatic Medicine, Japanese Society of Psychosomatic Obstetrics and Gynecology, Japanese Society of Psychosomatic Pediatrics, Japanese Society of Psychosomatic Dentistry and Japanese Society of Psychosomatic Internal Medicine, with the aim of further spreading psychosomatic medicine in Japan through active interaction among the respective five academic societies.

 During the joint conference, Shiseido presented its joint research results with Aiiku Hospital regarding the "effects of beauty (esthetic) treatments for pregnant women in hospitals."
 Pregnant women are frequently experiencing various unpleasant symptoms, and those who are forced to rest and stay in the hospital particularly experience major anxiety and stress and require mental and physical support from all angles.
 To this end, Shiseido developed esthetic treatments for pregnant women, and subsequently carried out these treatments for pregnant women at a hospital and discussed its effects under the supervision of doctors, midwives and medical staff.
 As a result, a decrease in systolic blood pressure and increase of salivary S-IgA (immunity index in saliva) became evident along with improving pregnant women's emotional state and reducing their anxiety.
-This suggests the possibility of enhancing the quality of life (QOL) of pregnant women in hospitals through alleviating the strain and stress arising from factors such as pregnancy and hospital stays.
+This suggests the possibility of enhancing the quality of life (QOL) of pregnant women in hospital stays.
 Shiseido staff members were able to exchange opinions with various people after the presentation including doctors of obstetrics and gynecology and psychosomatic internal medicine.
-Shiseido will continuously undertake efforts to improve QOL through further promoting in-depth research to support the various concerns of many people, including pregnant women, as well as the elderly and cancer patients, through the power of
+Shiseido will continuously undertake efforts to improve QOL through further promoting in-depth research to support the various concerns of many people, including pregnant women, as well as the elderly and cancer patients, through the power of cosmetics.